chiplet/microsd_breakout/README.md

 </table>

 ## Mechanical
-The thickness of a microSD card is 1 mm so a typical 1.6 mm thick PCB will not fit inside a microSD card slot!
+The thickness of a microSD card is 1 mm so a typical 1.6 mm PCB will not fit inside a microSD card slot!